melak/openvpn_radauth/README.md

 # Building

-Run `./configure --help`.
+Have the AutoTools suite installed. `autoreconf -ivf`, then `./configure --help`.
 Most of the canned output is junk.

 libradius has been slightly modified so that it uses [picohash](https://github.com/kazuho/picohash) for all its hashing and HMAC'ing needs.